ascv/HyperLogLog/README.md

 The HyperLogLog algorithm [1] is a space efficient method to estimate the cardinality of extraordinarily large datasets.
-This module is written in C for Python >= 3.6 and Python 2.7.x.
+This module is written in C for Python >= 3.6.
 It implements a 64 bit version of HyperLogLog [2] using a Murmur64A hash.